baskargopaldoss/BookStore_Authors/README.md

   2.open appsettings.json and upate the database configuration details

-  3.open package manager console window and run this command => add-migration initial -verbose
+  3.open package manager console window and run this command
+        => add-migration initial -verbose
+          //this will generate the requried migration files
+          // and then
-     and run the application , only then you will see the tables and rows getting populated in the SQL
+          // run the following command OR run the application  - to create the database,tables and rows in the SQL => udpadate-database